|THE MIRACLES, SIGNS AND

 Although the miracle was indeed an act of compassion, it was much more than that.
 This miracle of healing performed by the Lord proved that he was none other than God's Anointed Son, the Messiah to the Jews.
 It was performed "...that ye may know that the Son of man has power on earth to forgive sins."

 But the supposition that the gift of tongues, or any other of the miraculous sign gifts, somehow temporarily substituted for the lack of written New Testament Scriptures is pure speculation, unsupported by the word of God.
-In fact, God's word does clearly state the actual purpose for the miraculous gift of tongues that took place among believers after the Lord's resurrection and ascension.
+Actually, God's word does in fact clearly state the actual purpose for the miraculous gift of tongues that took place among believers after the Lord's resurrection and ascension.
 According to Mark 16:20 the signs were given to believers as proofs.
 God was "confirming the word with signs following."
 But this is not the only verse describing the purpose for the miracles, signs and wonders.

 Peter's address to the Jewish worshipers assembled on "the feast of weeks" (Pentecost) tells us precisely the purpose of these signs: